-Your guests are there to enjoy themselves, but there's no staff in the parks to pick up after your party.
-How can you make sure you don't have to worry about cleaning up after your guests?
+Your guests are there to enjoy themselves, but there's no venue staff i the parks to pick up after your party.
+How ca you make sure you don't have to worry about cleaning up after your guests?

 FACILITIES